terencemoriarty/DS-4002-Project3/README.md

 ## SRC

-We pulled the source data from Kaggle.
-It includes all of Taylor Swift's songs released during the time frame 2006-2017.
-It also includes the lyrics, song name, album name, and year of release.

 ### Installing/Building Code

 We downloaded the data as a .csv file and cleaned it for use in R. Make sure the data is available and accessible in the same working directory as the file, and make any neccessary changes to the file path in order for the dataset to be loaded into RStudio on your device.

 ### Using Code

-This code can be used by opening each .R or .Rmd file within RStudio, version 2022.12.
+This code can be used by opening the .Rmd file within RStudio, version 2022.12.

 ## Data